wutsi/wutsi.github.io/design/integration/imagekit.io/README.md

 # ImageKit.io
-Wutsi is integrated with [imagekit.io](https://imagekit.io) to optimize the images served to users:
+Wutsi is integrated with [imagekit.io](https://imagekit.io) for optimizing images served to users:
 - Resizing on the fly images, to return smaller images to mobile users.
 - Return image in optimized format.
 Ex: return `.webp` instead of `.png`.